 We are so appreciative of the support OU College of Law receives from donors.
 Their support enhances our academic and scholarship programs, allowing OU Law to provide a quality legal education at a reasonable cost.

 When I meet with alumni, I am always amazed to discover how many have never made it back to Norman.
 While I encourage you to come tour the campus (you won’t believe the changes!), I am equally as eager to come visit you in your hometowns.
 I hope to see you at an upcoming alumni event.

 The University of Oklahoma College of Law is one of our nation’s great public law schools.
 Founded in 1909, OU Law provides a dynamic intellectual community dedicated to teaching, learning, research and service in the pursuit of law and justice.
 OU Law delivers an exemplary legal education at an accessible cost to students and is consistently recognized as a “Best Value” law school by National Jurist magazine.

 Located in the heart of the original Indian Territory, the OU College of Law provides an ideal environment for the study of Native American law and issues concerning indigenous peoples.
 The MLS in Indigenous Peoples Law builds on the American Indian Law Certificate offered to juris doctor students, but has been specifically designed by the OU Law faculty for non-lawyers whose careers demand an understanding of the complex rules of Federal Indian law.

-This program offers an accelerated program (12 months full-time, 21 months part time) that can be taken entirely online.
+This program offers an accelerated program (15 months) that can be taken entirely online.
 This program offers a strong foundation in Native American Law for anyone who deals with contracts, negotiations or any other issues that demand knowledge of Native American self-governance issues, policy, regulation or business practice.